 Cons of self-publishing

 - Decisions fall on you.
 This is a con as well as a pro!
 With every choice being yours, you may make mistakes or second-guess yourself.
 There’s plenty of help and advice out there, but mistakes are unavoidable.
 Without an agent to advise you, decision-making may be more difficult.
+You might dislike making so many big decisions by yourself.

 - A flooded market.
 Because self-publishing has become so easy, you’ll have a lot of competition.
 You may have to work harder to get noticed, especially if you don’t have an existing audience.
 Building a readership isn’t easy, and if you don’t enjoy marketing or promotion, this may be tougher for you.
+It can also be exhausting.

 - You’ll be running a business.
 This might not be a con to you, if you enjoy this kind of thing, but if you’re self-publishing, you’re running a business.
 You will be responsible for sorting out your taxes on anything you earn and making sure you’re following the tax rules in your country.
 You will need to be business-minded, strategise, plan.
 Without someone like an agent to support you, it can be difficult to do this on your own.